core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation".
 An operation fragmented using {{RFC7959}} is called a "block-wise operation".
 A block-wise operation which is fragmenting the request body is called a "block-wise request operation".
 A block-wise operation which is fragmenting the response body is called a "block-wise response operation".

-Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code, and the same set of options with the following exception: elective NoCacheKey options and options involved in block-wise transfer (Block1, Block2 and Request-Tag) need not be the same.
+Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code, and have the same set of options, with the exception that elective NoCacheKey options and options involved in block-wise transfer (Block1, Block2 and Request-Tag) need not be the same.
 <!-- We could also keep the Request-Tag inside the matchable criterion, but then we'd be saying "matchable except for the Request-Tag" all over the document. -->
 Two operations are said to be matchable if any of their messages are.